Prosthetic makeup: Conflict with CGI

 As the film/television industry continues to grow, so do the capabilities of the technologies behind it.
-Since the debut of newer technologies, many have feared that CGI (Computer Generated Imagery) will put practical SFX makeup out of business.
+Since the debut of newer technologies, many have feared that CGI (Computer-Generated Imagery) will put practical SFX makeup out of business.
 CGI can be used to accomplish effects that simply aren't possible when working in practical effects.

 Tom Woodruff Jr. and Alec Gillis, two experienced SFX artists from Amalgamated Dynamics near L.A., share what they see as the middle ground on the subject.
 In an interview, they explain that most movies use (out of necessity) a combination of practical effects and CGI.
-They see CGI as a tool that can be utilized in a good way or a bad way, just like practical effects.
+They see CGI as a tool that can be utilized in a positive or negative way, just like practical effects.
 Tom Savini (an SFX artist known for his work in Dawn of the Dead and Creepshow) states: "They still use the make-up guys to design the creatures and that’s what they work from.
-I don’t think you’ll see make-up effects guys hanging out on corners with signs that say: WILL DO EFFECTS FOR FOOD.”
+I don’t think you’ll see make-up effects guys hanging out on corners with signs that say: WILL DO EFFECTS FOR FOOD."

+In the 2000s, CGI and practical effects began being used in tandem, with CGI often used to enhance prosthetic makeup in a way that would have been impossible to do practically such as erasing body parts or creating hollow points in the face.
+For Hugo Weaving's role as Red Skull in Captain America: The First Avenger, Weaving wore a full head silicone prosthetic makeup, which was covered in CGI tracking markers for his nose to be erased by VFX.

 Real-world use

 Moulage is a process in which makeup is used to simulate different wounds and trauma in order to prepare medical, emergency, and military personnel for what they could experience in the field and lessen psychological trauma.

-Other real world uses are to create real disguises for Government agencies such as the F.B.I., C.I.A., Department of Justice, used to infiltrate possible terrorist groups.
-Special effects artists can create and apply special effects makeup prosthetics to undercover agents to gather intelligence for combating international terrorism.
-Disguises let officers and agents move around as another person to complete undercover work without jeopardizing their actual identity.

-Another real word use of prosthetics is the appearance of wounds to emulate death to be used by agencies such as the police departments to make someone appear as the victim of a murder during " hit or murder for hire " stings.
-If a suspect hires a hit-man (killer) to murder someone, the police are able to stage a set of pictures or video to make the suspect believe that the "hit" or murder has been carried out.
-These situations are made to gather evidence on the suspect before the actual crime of murder has been committed.
+Craniofacial prosthetics are used in medical fields for cosmetic purposes to disguise deformations of the face, either those caused by trauma or birth defects as an alternative to reconstructive surgery.
+They can be used for smaller applications such as ears or noses, or full face masks.
+These prosthetics can provide both medical benefits such as improved speech and hearing as well as psychological benefits to the wearer.